 If you haven’t already done so, search Google for your business.
 If there’s already a listing for it, claim it.
 It’s free and only requires a few minutes to claim and verify.
 If there isn’t a listing for your business, create one.

 Claiming your listing gives you a chance to provide Google with additional information about your business, which in turn helps your potential customers.
-Using your GMB listing, you can add things like:
+Optimize your GMB listing by adding:

 - Business categories